 - Bylaw 1927 Peace View

 In 2009 noted McGill University architecture professor, Avi, Friedman, visited Peace River for the purpose of completing a report on enhancing downtown.
-His report helps to provide guidance in planning and developing future downtown renewal efforts.
-Anyone considering doing business in downtown should take a look through the report to see the vision.
+This report helps to provide guidance in planning and developing future downtown renewal efforts.
+Anyone considering doing business in downtown should take a look at the report to see the vision.

 The General Municipal Servicing Standards (GMSS) are intended to provide specific guidelines to assist the Municipality and the Developer in the design, preparation and submission of plans and specifications for construction of municipal improvements and systems (roadways, water distribution systems, low-pressure/gravity sewer systems, stormwater management facilities) that shall meet the servicing requirements for commercial, industrial and residential development within the Municipality.